Houthis strike Saudi oil giant’s facilities in the kingdom’s east

 Saudi state media later confirmed the Ras Tanura attack, quoting an unnamed Energy Ministry official saying that one petroleum tank farm was attacked Sunday morning.
-The official also said shrapnel from a ballistic missile fell near Aramco’s residential area in Dhahran, which hosts thousands of employees and their families.
-There were no casualties or loss of property, he added.
+The official said shrapnel from a ballistic missile fell near Aramco’s residential area in Dhahran, which hosts thousands of employees and their families, but there were no casualties or loss of property.
 The Saudi-led coalition, which has been fighting the Iranian-backed rebels since 2015, then said both attacks were intercepted and the drones downed.

-Earlier in the day, the Houthis launched several armed drone attacks on the kingdom.
-The coalition said it intercepted 10, adding that the targets were civilian infrastructure and that attacking “civilians and civilian objects in Saudi [Arabia] is a red line.”
+The Houthis launched several armed drone attacks on the kingdom earlier in the day.
+The coalition said it intercepted 10, that the targets were civilian infrastructure, and that attacking “civilians and civilian objects in Saudi [Arabia] is a red line.”

 The coalition said it conducted airstrikes on Yemen’s rebel-held capital, Sanaa.
 Videos carried by Saudi media and shared on social media showed large plumes of white smoke and massive explosions rattling the city.

-In his statement, Sarea said the Aramco attack was the Houthis’ “natural right” in responding to Saudi “aggression and its total siege of our dear country.”
+Sarea said the Aramco attack was the Houthis’ “natural right” in responding to Saudi “aggression and its total siege of our dear country.”

-The coalition aims to restore Yemen’s internationally recognized Saudi-backed government to stem what it perceives as Iran’s growing influence in the region and has been fighting the Houthis since it intervened in Yemen’s civil war.
-The United States under President Donald Trump had designated the Houthis a foreign terrorist group.
+The coalition aims to restore Yemen’s internationally recognized Saudi-backed government to stem what it perceives as Iran’s growing influence in the region, and has been fighting the Houthis since it intervened in Yemen’s civil war.

-Last month, the Biden administration said it is reversing the designation as aid groups warn of increasingly dire humanitarian conditions in the impoverished country.
+The United States under President Donald Trump designated the Houthis a foreign terrorist group.
+The Biden administration said last month it was reversing the designation.
+Aid groups warn of increasingly dire humanitarian conditions in the impoverished country.

-Houthi attacks on Saudi Arabia have sharply increased in recent weeks, an escalation the coalition addressed earlier on Sunday in a statement, saying the removal of the Houthis from the U.S. list “encouraged [the group] to go too far in launching armed drones and ballistic missiles towards civilians in Yemen and Saudi Arabia.”
+Houthi attacks on Saudi Arabia have sharply increased in recent weeks.
+Earlier Sunday, the coalition said in a statement that the removal of the Houthis from the U.S. list “encouraged [the group] to go too far in launching armed drones and ballistic missiles towards civilians in Yemen and Saudi Arabia.”

-On Wednesday, Reuters reported that senior U.S. officials held their first direct meeting with Houthi officials in Oman in late February.
-But a Houthi spokesman, Muhammad Abdul Salam, told the Russian state-owned news agency Sputnik that no members of the rebel group met with American officials, rather speaking with them through Omani intermediaries.
+Reuters reported Wednesday that senior U.S. officials held their first direct meeting with Houthi officials in Oman in late February.
+A Houthi spokesman, Muhammad Abdul Salam, told the Russian state-owned news agency Sputnik that no members of the rebel group met with American officials; he said they spoke through Omani intermediaries.

-After a rare attack on the Saudi capital, Riyadh, in January, the United States released a statement condemning the strike, adding that Washington is working to “de-escalate tensions in the region through principled diplomacy.”
+After a rare attack on the Saudi capital, Riyadh, in January, the United States issued a statement condemning the strike and said Washington was working to “de-escalate tensions in the region through principled diplomacy.”

 The Houthis often hit the kingdom, but most of their attacks focus on the south.
 They claimed they hit an Aramco facility on Thursday, but there was no confirmation from the Saudi authorities or the company.
-The previous attack on an Aramco facility was in November.
+The last confirmed attack on an Aramco facility was in November.

 The most serious attack on the oil giant in recent years was in September 2019, when the Houthis knocked out more than half the kingdom’s oil output for days with a missile attack on a refinery.